Trump says Iran war is worth the economic pain. These rural voters agree

 “I voted for Trump because the alternative is so bad,” he said.

-In Fort Morgan, Lexys Siebrands, 22, lay prone on a table inside the Bad Medicine Inkporium tattoo parlor, smiling through the pain in her left calf, where there were images of a wanted poster, a stagecoach and other Western-themed designs.
+In Fort Morgan, Ms Lexys Siebrands, 22, lay prone on a table inside the Bad Medicine Inkporium tattoo parlour, smiling through the pain in her left calf, where there were images of a wanted poster, a stagecoach and other Western-themed designs.

 She saw war with Iran as inevitable.
 “Something was going to happen eventually, whether it was Iran doing something to us or us doing it to them.”